davidson16807/cdcraft/scripts/updaters/drags/README.md

 When the drag is in progress, the application applies operations to the state object returning a new state object.
 These operations reflect user actions that occur mid-drag, and are so far limited to movement or scrolling.

-A state object can be used at any point to return a command object.
+A state object can be used at any point to return a command.
-The command objects are small categories of idempotent isomorphic functions that return application state from any point during the drag to the points immediately before or after.
+The command is a function that maps application state from any point during the drag to the points immediately before or after.

 The functions within a `*Drag` category can be considered the successively curried versions of pure functions.